eliseshaffer/portfolio/src/_posts/2020-01-26-i-am-not-a-power-user.md

 layout: post
 title:  "I Am Not A Power User"
 date:   2020-01-26
+excerpt: "My relationship with technology has changed a lot since high school.
+I used to be a power user.
+I preferred desktops to laptops and built them from scratch with parts I bought online."
 ---

 My relationship with technology has changed a lot since high school.
 I used to be a power user.
 I preferred desktops to laptops and built them from scratch with parts I bought online.